Squirrels of North America

 During their three-year long expedition, Lewis and Clark sent various items to President Jefferson in Washington.
 Among these was a parcel, containing a small animal which they had encountered on the prairie.
 They found that the warning call of this animal sounded like a dog, so they labelled the parcel, “Wild dog of the prairie.”

-The black-tailed prairie dog is the most numerous of the five species of prairie dog.
-In this picture, a young animal is grooming its mother. – Devil’s Tower National Monument, Wyoming.
+The black-tailed prairie dog (Cynomys ludovicianus) is the most numerous of the five species of prairie dog.
+This picture is from Badlands National Park, South Dakota.
 (Photo copyright © by Kaj Halberg)

 Dog mouse of the prairie